What is Apple’s Emergency SOS satellite feature?

 To use Apple’s Emergency SOS, you should attempt to ring your local emergency services as usual.
 If you don’t have any signal, your iPhone will prompt you to use the emergency feature.
 Thanks to some snazzy software (and extra hardware inside), your iPhone will guide you to point your handset towards the satellites in the sky, so you can reach a stable connection.

 Once connected to the satellite, you’ll be able to send emergency texts to emergency services.
 This is just like calling 999, 911, or your equivalent, but over text rather than a phone call.
-Emergency SOS uses Apple’s more sophisticated SMS replacement.
-If your local services don’t support texts, Apple will run these texts through local relay centres to get you connected to help.
+If your local services don’t support texts, Apple will run them through local relay centres to get you connected to help.

-Your iPhone will show you a short questionnaire which is transmitted to dispatchers in the initial message, so you can alert help if you need it.
+Your iPhone will show you a short questionnaire in the initial message, to alert dispatchers ahead of time.
 Alternatively, you can provide extra information of your own, though this is limited to a character restriction.
 Once received, the emergency services will communicate back with you.
 They might ask for extra information, or let you know that help is on the way.

 What’s the catch?